NYC suspends engineer for work at Bronx building collapse site

 The city said its investigation into the collapse was ongoing.
 The Bronx district attorney’s office has also opened a criminal investigation into the collapse.

-The corner of the nearly century-old building crumbled to the street on Monday, opening a section of the structure to the elements.
-Nobody died.
-Some residents were allowed to enter the building on Thursday to recover belongings.
+The corner of the nearly century-old building crumbled to the street Monday, opening a section of the structure to the elements.
+Some residents were allowed to enter the building Thursday to recover belongings.

 The 47-unit building, located on Billingsley Terrace, is owned by 1915 Realty LLC.
 David Kleiner, the manager of the building, has said the building was in “perfect condition” and was “just upgraded” before the collapse.